In a few days I’ll be picking up a Jobo CPE-2 with lift. This will enable me also to develop color film.

 I’m also selling gear because I’m not using it.
-I’ll be scaling down and keep the Sinar Norma, the Bronica ETRSi (maybe get a second body), my very complete Olympus OM-kit with several lenses and bodies and Nikon gear, both digital and analogue.
+I’ll be scaling down and keep the Sinar Norma, the Bronica ETRSi (maybe get a second body), my very complete Olympus OM-kit with several lenses and bodies and Nikon gear, both digital and analog.
 And of course my Ricoh GR II.

 Using the Bronica or the Sinar does not make me a better photographer but it sure as hell makes me see and photograph in a different way.
-It is about using your gear for what is was meant and to push it even further.
+It is about using your gear for what it was meant and to push it even further.

 Soon I’ll also be doing long exposures with the Sinar.
 The only thing that keeps me using it in the field is the weight/transportation.

 Well, I am thinking I should find a way of earning some money with my photography.
 Workshops or selling prints.
 Both are not obvious as I am not the only one trying to make it happen for myself.

 Then there is the matter of printing.
 I’ll be using my Pixma Pro 9500 Mark II for color prints and some black and white but I would love to do the latter in a different way.

 I would love to make platinum prints.
 Start with 4×5″ contact prints just to acquire experience.
 Then move to digital negatives in order to make larger prints.

 The only problem I have is that I am running out of space.
 Since I got the Sinar I set up a small 2-light studio in my living room.
 Little A. who spends 2 weekends a month at my place finds it chaotic.

 So a studio in the living room, a developing lab in the kitchen leaves no place for a UV-unit to process platinum prints.